 Ghana, West Africa, although small in geographic area, has historically and culturally intersected with many parts of the African continent and the rest of the world.
 Its connection with America began with the TransAtlantic Trade in Human Beings that became popularized through Alex Haley’s book and television series, Roots, and the legacy of Kunta Kinte.
 Our study abroad program will provide opportunities for students to experience this rich heritage; interact with Gambian families, students and scholars; learn about the challenges of global development with a particular focus on the lives of Gambian women; and participate in a community-led development project.
 In the end, student’s global perspectives will be challenged and enhanced through this immersive experience on the African continent.

 Ghana, West Africa, although small in geographic area, has historically and culturally intersected with many parts of the African continent and the rest of the world.
 Our study abroad program will provide opportunities for students to experience this rich heritage; interact with Ghanaian families, students, and scholars; learn about the challenges of global development with a particular focus on the lives of Ghanaian women, and participate in a community-led development project.
 In the end, student’s global perspectives will be challenged and enhanced through this immersive experience on the African continent.

 November 5: 4-6:30pm: African American Cultural Center, Gold Room

 November 12: 5:30-7:30pm: Building 1911, Room 129

 The program will involve two 3 credit courses:

-Financial aid is generally available to help qualified NC State students meet the expenses of NC State study abroad programs.
+Cost information is shown in the summer budget link above.
+Financial aid is generally available to help qualified NC State students to meet the expenses of NC State study abroad programs.
 Students from other institutions should contact their home institution study abroad and financial aid offices for information.
 For additional funding, NC State students should consider applying for a study abroad scholarship from the Study Abroad Office.